Evaluate CRM platforms and marketing tools to stay competitive

 - Service and support: Core CRM functionality includes service support that enables the organization to acquire and retain customers.

-Innovative functionality: Buying a new CRM platform doesn't automatically mean you've made your operations customer-centric.
+Innovative functionality: Buying a new CRM suite doesn't automatically mean you've made your operations customer-centric.
 Many organizations use it now that it's harder to find strategic advantages, but innovations can be found.
 The following are some of the innovative functions supported by many CRM platforms.

 - Social CRM: Consumer monitoring, brand sentiment monitoring and social lead generation can all happen over social media channels.
 CRM platforms have embraced this new era in customer communication.